New Work Elements go into effect on January 1, 2023.

 The number in parenthesis represents the number of questions for that element on the test.

-Extensive knowledge of proper field procedures, knowledge of the care, cleaning and use of a variety of surveying tools and equipment, including field radios.
+Extensive knowledge of proper field procedures, knowledge of the care, cleaning and use of a variety of surveying tools and equipment, including data collectors and field radios.
 Know how to operate, check, and perform basic field adjustments on rods, compass, transits, levels, tribrachs, theodolites, total stations, robotic total stations, data collectors, tripods, and GPS equipment.

+Using hand calculations or computer software, be able to enter field data and produce positional information (i.e. leveling, traversing, as-built surveys, topographic mapping).
 Have a knowledge and understanding of plan reading and preparation (i.e. site plans, boundary plans, highway plans, profiles and cross sections, horizontal and vertical curves, pipeline plans, foundation plans, and developing existing and finish contours).

-8. First Aid & Safety (B=8, C=8 , O=8)
+6) First Aid & Safety (B=8, C=8 , O=8)

 Basic knowledge of treatment practices for a variety of medical emergencies.
 Have a general knowledge of traffic control and safety procedures for surveying and construction operations including Occupational Safety and Health Administration (OSHA) standards.

-9. Principles of the Profession (B=5, C=5 , O=5)
+8) Principles of the Profession (B=5, C=5 , O=5)

 Have a knowledge of ethics and the various technical standards of groups such as ALTA, NGS, NSPS, ACSM, BLM, and ACSE.
-Show responsibility in the profession (i.e. attire, honesty, respect for personal property) and awareness of related professional associations.
+Show responsibility in the profession (i.e. attire, honesty, respect for personal property) and awareness of related professional associations

 Have a basic knowledge and familiarity with: client contacts, dealing with the public and governmental agencies, field crew management, scheduling, equipment and supplies management.
 Have a knowledge of general company policies as they relate to field and office operations, office work flow procedures, and field and office problem solving techniques.
 Also have a knowledge of proper record keeping, time keeping, and job charges.
 Be able to coordinate and supervise field work, staking and stake marking for a variety of standard types for survey.
-Have a general familiarity with local and state land use regulations as they relate to lot site development.
+Have a general familiarity with local and state and federal land use regulations as they relate to lot site development.